eau-claire-energy-cooperative/snmp-to-icinga/README.md

 ## Config File

 A YAML configuration file must be created that contains the Icinga and SNMP trap information.
+The script looks for config files in the `config` directory, specifying a different absolute path will not work.
 Multiple SNMP traps can be defined in the same file.

 ```
 # your icinga service information, including the API user